DMCHatRally/NumbersToWords/README.md

 # NumbersToWords
-Program translating numbers to word representation
-YOU NEED TO HAVE PYTHON 3 INSTALLED!
+Program translating numbers to word representation \n YOU NEED TO HAVE PYTHON 3 INSTALLED!
 Launch the program by typing: python numberstowords.py follow the prompts